Lindsay

 Young’s work is also driven by a praxis orientation, governed by a desire to help affected communities leverage the power of their organic networks toward improved community health.
 To these ends, she draws on community-oriented, asset-based models of community development and social network theories of health behavior change to design community health interventions that privilege intrinsic structures and assets.

 Currently, her work is supported by an NIH Career Development Pathway to Independence Award, funded by the National Institute of Child Health and Human Development (NICHD).
-Her work has been published in top-tier, peer-reviewed journals across multiple research domains such as Social Science and Medicine, AIDS and Behavior, Clinical Trials, Preventive Medicine Reports, Social Networks, and Network Science.
+Her work has been published in top-tier, peer-reviewed journals across multiple research domains such as Health Communication, Health Psychology, Social Science & Medicine, AIDS and Behavior, American Journal of Public Health, Clinical Trials, and Social Networks.

-Prior to joining USC, she was a postdoctoral scholar at the Chicago Center for HIV Elimination at the University of Chicago.
-She earned her PhD in media, technology and society (MTS) from the School of Communication at Northwestern University, her MS in science communication from Drexel University, and her BA in public communication from American University.
+Young is a co-director of the Annenberg Networks Network (ANN) and an associate director of the USC Center for AI in Society (CAIS).
+Prior to joining USC, Young was a postdoctoral scholar at the Chicago Center for HIV Elimination at the University of Chicago.
+She earned her PhD in media, technology, and society from the School of Communication at Northwestern University, her MS in science communication from Drexel University, and her BA in public communication from American University.

 Awards and honors: